Adopted by the Board on 23-Feb-2021

 The Chapter Handbook[TBD: Needs Link] contains details of how to publish event information automatically when using the OWASP meeting scheduling platform.

-- Chapter Leaders should monitor their owasp.org email address regularly and respond within a reasonable timeframe.
+- Chapter leaders should monitor their owasp.org email address regularly and respond within 9 business days.

-- Requests from OWASP Staff and OWASP shared services, such as expense claims, should be responded to by one or more of the chapter leaders within 7 days.
+- Requests from OWASP staff, such as expense claims, should be responded to by one or more of the chapter leaders within 9 business days.

-- Leaders are encouraged but not required to monitor and participate in OWASP Leaders Mailing List, Google Groups, and the Slack platform.
+- Leaders are encouraged, but not required, to monitor and participate in the OWASP Leaders List, other Google groups, and the Slack platform.

-- OWASP Chapters can create and manage their own social media presence.
-Access to these accounts must be shared with all Leaders of that Chapter.
+- OWASP chapters can create and manage their own social media presence and other reasonable communication channels.
+Access to these accounts must be shared with all leaders of the chapter.
+Administration of the account should be handed over to a remaining chapter leader when stepping down.

-We recommend Chapter Leaders set an out of office notification if they are planning to take leave, so that chapter members, Chapter Committee, and Foundation Staff are aware of any absences or delays in responding to communications.
+We recommend chapter leaders set an out of office notification within their @owasp.org email if they are planning to take leave, so that chapter members, the Chapter Committee, and foundation staff are aware of any absences or delays in responding to communications.

-OWASP Foundation will provide Chapters with the following Shared Services at no cost.
+OWASP Foundation will provide chapters with the following shared services at no cost.
 Chapters are encouraged to make use of these.
-Access to these Services can be obtained by submitting a ticket via Contact Us.
+Access to these services can be obtained by submitting a ticket via Contact Us.
+If, after 9 business days have passed, and reasonable efforts have been made to attempt to utilize shared services, no response is received, the chapter may, with due care, seek a reasonable alternative, filling out a Chapter Funding Pre-Appoval ticket.

 - Chapter page on the owasp.org website.

-- Leaders will be added automatically to [email protected] - join using owasp.org email address.
+- Leaders have access to [email protected] - join using owasp.org email address.

-- Assistance & resource is available [email protected] and other OWASP Committees.
+- Assistance and resources are available through the Chapter Committee and other OWASP Committees.

 - Event insurance covering chapter meetings.

-Services identical or similar to those provided by the one’s the Foundation provided to chapters cannot be expensed without prior approval .
+Services identical or similar to those provided by the foundation cannot be expensed without prior approval.
+Where possible, all chapters are encouraged to use a service that respects user privacy.

 Starting a New Chapter